Inbound sales is the process that aims to constantly nurture your customers, so they can finally become your product’s ambassadors.

 Instead, adjust your sales strategy and build it around the buyer journey and their needs.
 Help your potential buyers at every stage.

 First, let’s take a look at the inbound sales methodology, developed by Hubspot.
 It aligns with the inbound marketing methodology, in a similar path.

-This is the stage when you take actions to qualify leads and move through the awareness stage to the consideration stage.
+During this stage, you take actions to qualify leads and move through the awareness stage to the consideration stage.

 It’s the stage when you need to educate your potential clients and awake their interest in your product rather than try to sell it to them.

 Until now your qualified leads have already started to engage with your content during the consideration stage.
-Now, you may start identifying sales opportunities and exploring your potential buyers needs further.
+Now, you may start identifying sales opportunities and exploring your potential buyers’ needs further.